chrisys/train-departure-display/README.md

 ![](assets/blog-header.jpg)
 ![](assets/desk-setup.jpg)

-A set of python scripts to display replica near real-time UK railway station departure data on SSD1322-based 256x64 SPI OLED screens.
+A set of python scripts to display replica near real-time UK railway station departure data on one or two SSD1322-based 256x64 SPI OLED screens.
 Uses the publicly available [OpenLDBWS API by National Rail Enquiries](https://www.nationalrail.co.uk/).
 This project has been developed and simplified based on the work of [others](#credits) to run on the [balenaCloud](https://balena.io/cloud) platform.

    * [Installation](#installation)
    * [Configuration](#configuration)